caraya/vtt-demos/video_captioning.md

 1. WEBVTT must be the first item on the file, on the first line and in a line of its own.
 It must be followed by a blank line
 2. The name of the cue
 3. Immediately below the name of the cue come the beginning and end time for the cue expressed in hours:minutes:seconds:milliseconds format. **Hours, Minutes and Seconds must have 2 digits and be padded with zeros if necessary.
 Miliseconds must have 3 digits and be zero padded if not long enough**
-4. Optional Cue Settings separated from the time by no more than 2 spaces
+4. Optional Cue Settings separated from the time one or more SPACE or TAB characters
 5. The text for the cue

 ### Subtitles Tracks